jevarlec/EPICS-major-mode/README.md

 You can also quickly navigate between records and values.

-### Code Snippets
+### Add/Remove Records

-Commands are provided to create, modify and remove snippets.
+Commands are provided for adding and removing records.

 ## Customization